The following budget travel tips will help you learn how to travel for cheap.

 109. Pick Up Brochures On Arrival

 When you land in a new city by plane, you’ll be inundated with leaflets and pamphlets.
-Some of them are worth taking a quick flick through though as they’ll often have discounts for laces and/or sights you plan to see anyway.
+Some of them are worth taking a quick flick through though as they’ll often have discounts for places and/or sights you plan to see anyway.

 Rather than take the whole brochure, don’t feel bad just ripping out the section you require….most vouchers don’t get looked at in books and you save the environment by not taking and throwing away the whole brochure anyway.
 Boom justified!